sub-arctic/software-task-1/docs/datatypes.md

 A record is very useful for storing related data and retrieving it later.
 In the above example, student records could be stored in a list, and individual fields can be returned.
 In my program, I don't explicitly use records or named tuples in my application, but the concept of a record is used to store rigid body properties.

 ## Trees
 A tree is a hierarchical abstract datatype that consists of nodes (vertices) connected by edges.
-It can be considered a "tree" as it contains leaves and branches.
+It can be considered a "tree" because it contains leaves and branches.
 Each node can be connected to other nodes and form a branch-like structure.
 ```
         Root
        /    \